netreplica/nrx/README.md

   -a, --api API             netbox API URL
   -s, --site SITE           netbox site to export
   -t, --tags TAGS           netbox tags to export, for multiple tags use a comma-separated list: tag1,tag2,tag3 (uses AND logic)
-  -n, --noconfigs           disable device configuration export (enabled by default) -k, --insecure            allow insecure server connections when using TLS -d, --debug               enable debug output
+  -N, --name NAME           name of the exported topology (site name or tags by default) -n, --noconfigs           disable device configuration export (enabled by default) -k, --insecure            allow insecure server connections when using TLS -d, --debug               enable debug output